bimdata/documentation-old/doc_sphinx/platform/add_content.rst

    :alt: Project card
    :align: right

-* Click on the [+ New Project] button on the left of your Project list
+* Click on the [New Project] button on the left of your Project list
 * Fill the name of your next Project

 You are ready to add content in the Project.